 PCR: Resuspend the Peps6 magnetic beads in your lysis buffer.
 Vortex vigorously during 15 seconds to disrupt bead pellet.
-After the lysis step, remove the Peps6 magnetic beads on a magnet or by centrifugation 1 min at 10 000 g.
+After the lysis step, and before adding ethanol or chloroform, remove the Peps6 magnetic beads on a magnet or by centrifugation 1 min at 10 000 g.
 Transfer the supernatant in a new tube.
-Proceed with your usual DNA extraction and PCR protocol.
+Proceed with your usual DNA/RNA extraction and (RT)-PCR protocol.